JamisonHunter/powergrab/README.md

 # Powergrab

 Powergrab is a Rust CLI tool that displays battery information, including the current percentage and time until fully charged.
+This CLI tool works on both Mac and Linux.

 ### Motivation